Wedgwood history, Wedgwood marks, artists and products.

 Josiah Wedgwood V (1899-1968) son of Josiah Wedgwood IV, the Managing Director of the firm from 1930 until 1968 and credited with turning the company's fortunes around.
 He was responsible for the enlightened decision to move production to a modern purpose built factory in a rural setting at Barlaston.
 It was designed by Keith Murray in 1936 and built between 1938 and 1940.
 He was succeeded as managing director by Arthur Bryan who was the first non-member of the Wedgwood family to run the firm.

-Some of the imitators' work is quite good and would grace a collection of 18th and 19th century English potters work.
+Some of the imitators' work is quite good and would happily grace a fine collection of 18th and 19th century English potters work.

 Josiah was also quick to defend his marks and reputation in court during his lifetime and his successors have followed that pattern to the present day.